backgroundImage

 Here are some examples of meaningful knowledge about your data that popular Expectations can help you capture.

-1. Correctness: ‘Expect values to be in set’
+1. Validity: ‘Expect values to be in set’

 Business requirements change.
 If, say, a user-facing app has new options, you’ll likely start seeing user activity data that, while historically anomalous, is perfectly acceptable.
 With this Expectation, you can immediately update your data quality testing to account for new-but-good data as soon as it starts happening.